ahsan-141117/Daily-Revenue-and-Anomaly-Brief---LangChain/README.md

 # Please credit **Mohammad Ahsan Hummayoun** and **Atsushi Hashimoto** when using, sharing, or adapting this code

 This project automates the generation of a **Daily Revenue & Anomaly Brief** for e-commerce data.
-It computes KPIs (Revenue, Orders, AOV), compares against a rolling baseline, and detects anomalies.
+It computes KPIs (Revenue, Orders, AOV), compares results against a rolling baseline, and detects anomalies.
 A concise executive-style HTML email is then produced with a professional chart and summary.

-This workflow can be scheduled to operate on different intervals.
-It can be applied to Retail and E-Commerce stores worldwide.
+This workflow can be scheduled to operate on different intervals and applied to retail and e-commerce stores worldwide.

-To run, set up a `.env` file with the correct variable names and values.
-You’ll need external APIs:
-- **Groq Cloud** (`GROQ_API_KEY`) for the LLM summary - different LLMs can also be used
-- **QuickChart** (no key needed) for rendering the chart
-- **Gmail SMTP** (`GMAIL_ADDRESS`, `GMAIL_APP_PASSWORD`) for sending the email

-A sample testing dataset (CSV) was used to run the workflow.
-It has also been attached.
+# ⚙️ How it Works

+**Data Ingestion**
+Reads transactional data (CSV or other sources) containing order IDs, order dates, and totals.

+**KPI Calculation**
+Computes key performance indicators:
+- Total Revenue
+- Number of Orders
+- Average Order Value (AOV)

+**Baseline Comparison & Anomaly Detection**
+Compares daily metrics against a rolling historical baseline to flag anomalies (spikes or drops).

+**LLM Summary Generation**
+Uses **Groq Cloud** (`GROQ_API_KEY`) or another LLM provider to generate a concise daily executive brief.

+**Chart Creation**
+Leverages **QuickChart** to produce professional bar/line charts embedded into the email.

+**Email Delivery**
+Sends the daily report as a styled HTML email via **Gmail SMTP**.